 Bromfenac (Into the eye)

-Treats pain and swelling of the eye after cataract surgery.
-This medicine is a non-steroidal anti-inflammatory drug (NSAID).
+Treats eye pain and swelling after cataract surgery.
+This medicine is an NSAID.

 When This Medicine Should Not Be Used